Japanese Prime Minister Shinzo Abe announces resignation | DW | 28.08.2020

 Japanese Prime Minister Shinzo Abe says he is stepping down for health reasons.
 He has suffered from the chronic illness ulcerative colitis for years.

-Japanese Prime Minister Shinzo Abe said on Friday that he was going to resign over health problems.
+Japanese Prime Minister Shinzo Abe said on Friday that he was going to resign over health problems after seven years and eight months in office.

 "I have decided to step down from the post of the prime minister," he told a press conference, adding that he was suffering from a recurrence of the ulcerative colitis that has plagued him for many years.